 Are you a youth, living in Africa?
 Looking for a physical or online community makerspace where you can express your gifts, skills and creativity?

-Do you want to engage children, collaborate with other young and passionate makers, through Do-It-Yourself (DIY) Projects?
+Do you want to engage changemakers, collaborate and be supported to achieve your awesome dreams, through Do-It-Yourself (DIY) Projects?

 You are in the right place!
 Click below to Join us.

 Inside Our Makerspace

 Since 2017, we have been running the Prikkle Academy Grassroots Makerspace in Nigeria.

 It is a physical community innovation space where kids and youths can freely choose tools, find people and collaborate, in their communities, mobilize their individual skills and community assets to create solutions.

 If you have been looking for ways to explore your creativity, we recently launched the virtual makerspace, where you can meet other changemakers using their education and skills to solve community problems.